Wednesday

 This unsigned miniature portrait is very large for a miniature on ivory, being 170 mm x 130 mm.
 It has been attributed to Thomas Story Officer (1810-1859) who worked in New York, Philadelphia and a number of other cities before moving to Australia around 1850.
 He then returned to San Francisco where he worked until his death.

-Although not shown here, the heavy metal frame and matt are identical in size and style to that used for the portrait by Officer in the collection of Linda and Raymond White, now located at the Cheekwood Musuem.
+Although not shown here, the heavy metal frame and matt are identical in size and style to that used for a portrait by Officer in the collection of Linda and Raymond White, now located at the Cheekwood Museum near Nashville.
 That frame is illustrated on the rear cover of the 1996 exhibition catalogue of the White collection.

-Another miniature in the collection that has also been attributed to Officer can be seen at Officer, Thomas Story - portrait of two children
+Another miniature in this Artists and Ancestors collection that has also been attributed to Officer can be seen at Officer, Thomas Story - portrait of two children 903

 No comments: